 Melbourne has become a hub of sport, style, and culture.
 It has the coziness of a small town set in a modern metropolis.
-According to the Economist Intelligence Unit’s Global Liveability Ranking, Melbourne was ranked number one most liveable city in the world—sixth year in a row.
-It’s no wonder so many travel to Melbourne to not only see its wonders, but to also live among them.
-From scenic drives, thriving art scene, hipster bars and cafes, unique shops and award-winning restaurants, the city if full of hidden gems waiting to be discovered.
+According to the Economist Intelligence Unit’s Global Liveability Ranking, Melbourne was ranked number one most livable city in the world—the sixth year in a row.
+It’s no wonder so many travel to Melbourne to not only see its wonders but to also live among them.
+From scenic drives, thriving art scene, hipster bars and cafes, unique shops and award-winning restaurants, the city is full of hidden gems waiting to be discovered.
 So for those of you who are ready to take on this magnificent city, here are our favorite hot spots you cannot miss the next time you’re in town.

 Aside from shopping, there are little cafe’s popping up all over this area.
 There’s an Italian cafe called Little Frankies that serves ice cream in a donut cone, topped off with your favorite topping—the perfect place to satisfy your sweet tooth!

 Are you the outdoorsy type?
 Then rent a bike at The Humble Vintage, which has an exclusive selection of new and vintage racers, upright bikes and step-through bikes.
 Take one for the day (or longer) and explore the city using the seasonal map called Melbourne for Visitors and Casual Cyclists, provided to you when you get your bike.
 You can select from various custom routes designed for the adventurer—choose the Capital City Trail, which takes you from the Yarra River to the Abbotsford Convent.
 Or, if you want to discover Melbourne’s heritage sites you may otherwise miss, then make sure to select the Hidden Heritage South or North Route.
 What better way to see all of Melbourne has to offer than on a bike?